 Manufacturers that institute marketing funnels will be able to see a clear progression from lead to client and be able to calculate the ROI of their marketing activities, as well as analyze how they can increase the velocity of lead to customer and how they can get more customers like their highest-value customers.

 Just as the market changes, though, so should your strategy — and your marketing funnel.
-The following five steps will help you maximize your efforts no matter how your industry changes.
+The following five steps will help you maximize your efforts for manufacturing marketing, no matter how your industry changes.

 1. Re-evaluate Plans and Goals